emedema/fallr/README.md

 2. PHP
 3. MySQL

-## Mild Explenation of credentials.php file
+## Mild Explanation of credentials.php file
 I know there are credentials in here, they are not actual credentials and **MUST** be updated before launching.

 ## Setup